braga-gustavo/namelessTeller/README.md

-# Nameless Teller - AI Horror Story Generator
+# Nameless Teller - Horror Story Generator

 Nameless Teller is a Flask-based API that generates horror stories in the style of **H.P.
 Lovecraft** and **Agatha Christie**, powered by Google's **Gemini AI**.
 The user provides a **theme**, **location**, and an **initial clue**, and the AI crafts an eerie, investigative horror story.